 - Have a disability, impairment or long-term health condition, and

 Your family, whānau and support workers are also welcome to get their vaccinations with you, but everyone will need separate bookings.

-Families, whānau and support workers of children under 12 who have a disability, impairment or long term condition are also welcome to get vaccinated at Accessible Events.
-Children under 12 are welcome at the events – they just can’t receive the vaccination.
+Families, whānau and support workers of children who have a disability, impairment or long term condition are also welcome to get vaccinated at Accessible Events.

 You can choose when and where to get your vaccination

 If you are unable to come to an Accessible Event, you can book your vaccination appointments at a local vaccination centre or a participating GP or pharmacy.
 All of our vaccination centres are physically accessible, and our staff are working hard to make sure everyone has what they need to access their appointment and feel comfortable.
 Have a look at vaccination clinic options across Canterbury at our clinics page here vaccinatecanterburywestcoast.nz/covid-19-vaccination-clinics-canterbury-west-coast/

 If you are unable to drive to your vaccination appointment, we have transport options information here.